coderberry/airbrake-grails/README.md

 ## Synchronous/Asynchronous notifications

-By default, notifications are sent to Airbrake synchronously using a thread-pool of size 5.
+By default, notifications are sent to Airbrake asynchronously using a thread-pool of size 5.
 To change the size of this thread pool set the following config parameter:

 ```groovy